juniorsundarCasual/TGT/vault/volume-5.chapter-370.md

 This revelation gave pause to the crowd, who were uncertain of how to react.
 "As proof, we have placed the voting box exactly as it is to the side.
 Anyone is free to verify the count."

 Guy paused, to let the audience stew in suspense.
 "But you see, I really hate calling a tie to such a heated debate.
-Especially since it was out first one.
+Especially since it was our first one.
 But I also feel that because everyone here is so conflicted about assigning victory to one side over the other, we cannot give the win to one side for ceremony's sake - that would be doing a disservice to our participants."

 He then said, "So, we have decided to let the debaters take part in deciding the outcome.
 From the very beginning, the goal was to develop a conducive platform to discuss differences in opinion and form a common understanding.
 Therefore, we will now call each member of the teams above to take the podium and answer two questions."